-- Do they have the physical health and financial means (beyond what you may leave) to raise your child?
+- Do they have the physical health and financial means (beyond what you will leave) to raise your child?

 - Did you include an alternate in case the guardian you chose is unable to commit?

-- Review your choice of guardian as your child grows older
+- Have you reviewed your choice of guardian as your child grows older?

-An executor administers your estate and carries out your wishes after you die.
-You will need to name an executor or co-executors.
+Your executor administers your estate and carries out your wishes after you die.
+You can name one executor, or two or more co-executors.
 Be sure to name one or more alternates as well.

 - Is the executor capable of carrying out the responsibilities?

 - Do they have the time?
-A simple estate settlement can take as much as 250 hours of direct involvement.
+Even a simple estate settlement can require as much as 250 hours of direct involvement.

 - Does this person live in the same city?
-It is a lot more costly, time-consuming and inconvenient if they have to travel.
+Being an executor is a lot more costly, time-consuming and inconvenient if they have to travel.

 - Did you speak to your executor to be sure they are willing?

-- Does your executor know where to find your important documents and passwords?
+- Does your executor know where to find your passwords and your important documents?